Clinics and healthcare admin

 The pilot is scoped around existing tools and approved sources where possible: folders, documents, chat surfaces, repositories, runtime systems, records, and workflow outputs your team already uses.

-Common artifacts include a Sentinel authority map, workflow prototype, local model route notes, runtime probe report, evidence package, review checklist, audit trail, and rollout recommendation.
+You keep the artifacts inside your environment.
+WonderWave does not receive files, logs, prompts, model outputs, or system records, and no external authority receives access, unless you explicitly grant that access.
+Typical local artifacts include a Sentinel authority map, workflow prototype, local model route notes, runtime probe report, audit trail, and rollout recommendation.